Ali-Sikder/Airline-Loyalty-Analytics/README.md

-# 🎯 6.
-Key Business Insights
+# 🎯 4.
+Key Business Insights and conclusion
 This project successfully transformed a raw airline loyalty dataset into a complete analytical ecosystem using Python, SQL, and Power BI.
 The two dashboards—Flight Operations and Customer Segmentation—work together to give the airline a clear, data-driven understanding of both customer behaviour and operational performance.

 The Flight Details dashboard highlights monthly flight activity, points accumulation patterns, customer status distribution, and overall loyalty program performance.
 These insights help operations and marketing teams identify peak travel periods, understand program engagement, and measure key performance indicators such as churn rate, total flights, and points redeemed.